dstackai/dstack/docker/server/README.md

 Here's the list of environment variables which you can override:

 - `DSTACK_SERVER_DIR` – (Optional) The path to the directory where the `dstack` server stores the state.
 Defaults to `/root/.dstack/server`.
 - `DSTACK_DATABASE_URL` – (Optional) The database URL to use instead of default SQLite.
 Currently `dstack` supports Postgres.
+Example: `postgresql+asyncpg://myuser:mypassword@localhost:5432/mydatabase`.
 - `DSTACK_SERVER_ADMIN_TOKEN` – (Optional) The default token of the `admin` user.
 By default, it's generated randomly at the first startup.

 ## Persist state

-`dstack` stores its state in the `$DSTACK_SERVER_DIR/data` folder (by default `/root/.dstack/server/data`) using SQLite.
-If you need to persist the database, you can either use specify `DSTACK_DATABASE_URL` to use Postgres or replicate SQLite to an object storage as described below.
+By default, `dstack` stores its state in `~/.dstack/server/data` using SQLite.
+To use a database, set the `DSTACK_DATABASE_URL` environment variable (see below).

-### Use Litestream to replicate state
+### Replicate SQLite state via Litestream

-`dstack` can automatically replicate its state to cloud object storage via Litestream by configuring the necessary environment variables.
+If not using `DSTACK_DATABASE_URL`, you can still replicate the state to cloud object storage using Litestream.
+To do this, you need to set the following environment variables.

 - `LITESTREAM_REPLICA_URL` - The url of the cloud object storage.
   Examples: `s3://<bucket-name>/<path>`, `gcs://<bucket-name>/<path>`, `abs://<storage-account>@<container-name>/<path>`, etc.